kuberhealthy/kuberhealthy/deploy/README.md

   `helm install kuberhealthy kuberhealthy/kuberhealthy --set prometheus.enabled=true  --set prometheus.enableAlerting=true`

   - With Prometheus Operator:
+  `helm install kuberhealthy kuberhealthy/kuberhealthy --set prometheus.enabled=true  --set prometheus.enableAlerting=true --set prometheus.serviceMonitor.enabled=true --set prometheus.serviceMonitor.release={prometheus-operator-release-name} --set prometheus.serviceMonitor.release={prometheus-operator-namespace}`

+- Quick install Kuberhealthy with the [kube-prometheus-stack](https://github.com/prometheus-operator/kube-prometheus)
+  - Make sure to set your serviceMonitor `release:` label with the matching serviceMonitorSelector `release:` label in your prometheus configuration.
+This is set to whatever you name your release when you helm install the kube-prometheus-stack.
+Ex. `helm install prometheus prometheus-community/kube-prometheus-stack` implies that your release name is `prometheus` and so your serviceMonitor should be set with the label `release: prometheus`.
+  - Make sure you set your serviceMonitor namespace to wherever you've deployed your kube-prometheus-stack

-  `helm install kuberhealthy kuberhealthy/kuberhealthy --set prometheus.enabled=true  --set prometheus.enableAlerting=true --set prometheus.serviceMonitor.enabled=true`
+  `helm install kuberhealthy kuberhealthy/kuberhealthy --set prometheus.enabled=true  --set prometheus.enableAlerting=true --set prometheus.serviceMonitor.enabled=true --set prometheus.serviceMonitor.release={kube-prometheus-stack-release-name} --set prometheus.serviceMonitor.namespace={kube-prometheus-stack-namespace}`

 ### Helm